Godskitchen: Scaling up in Milton Keynes and Birmingham

-Looking for a "somewhere to call home", Godskitchen moved to the 2,000 capacity Sanctuary Nightclub (formerly the Digbeth Institute) in Digbeth, Birmingham.
+Looking for "somewhere to call home", Godskitchen moved to the 2,000 capacity Sanctuary Nightclub (formerly the Digbeth Institute) in Digbeth, Birmingham.
 Godskitchen filled the Sanctuary on a regular basis.
 1999 saw Godskitchen take their clubbing to the Amnesia Nightclub in Ibiza, pulling in up to 5,500 revellers on a Tuesday night.
 Godskitchen continued to flourish on Ibiza for another three seasons, moving to Eden in San Antonio for one summer in 2002.

 Back in Birmingham, Godskitchen continued to go from strength to strength.
 Neil Moffitt was now on board and Godskitchen began work on a nightclub of their own, the superclub "CODE".
 The club opened its doors in the autumn of 2000 and, it is claimed, reached capacity and had to turn away over 20,000 people on its first night.
 With Friday's Godskitchen fast becoming synonymous with the trance sound, Godskitchen launched two further clubbing nights at CODE.
 Saturday night saw Babooshka filling the 2000 capacity venue for a second time each weekend, entertaining the masses with its glamorous style of U.S. house music and UK garage, while Sundays played host to the mixed night Polysexual, which continues to be one of the UK's most successful names in hard dance.
 2003 and 2004 featured 'The Strongbow Rooms' that housed performances from the likes of Medicine 8.
 In June 2003, CODE was closed for a significant renovation and reopened in late September 2003 as AIR.

 Expanding into the north of England, the first Godskitchen night was launched at Club Mission in Leeds on 8 February 2008, and has become a monthly occurrence at the club.